Helping Clients in Clark County Understand The Nevada Bail Process

 If a bail hearing is required, it takes place at the offender's first appearance in court.
 This may take up to 72 hours of arrest, excluding holidays and weekends.

 What If a Defendant Doesn't Show up in Court?

 The bail may be forfeited under two circumstances.
-When an offender doesn’t show up, or conditions of bail are not met.
+When an offender doesn't show up, bail conditions are not met.

-With bail forfeiture, the bail bond company has to pay the court the rest of the bail money.
+With bail forfeiture, the bond company must pay the court the rest of the bail money.

-Additionally, the court issues a bench warrant for the arrest of the offender for not appearing in court.
+Additionally, the court issues a bench warrant for the offender's arrest for not appearing in court.

 In Nevada, this is filed as a separate crime, which attracts a $500 fine or 25 days in jail.

 The bail bond agents do their best to track and drag the suspect to court to avoid losing all their money.

 Contact Our Team Today to Post Bail in Nevada